-The most enticing part of hiring an external literature search writer is finding someone who is well-versed in the latest regulations, has a good grasp on the process required to conduct a good literature search, and know how to analyze the results and communicate them in an effective and precise manner.
+The most enticing part of hiring an external literature search writer is finding someone who has hands-on experience with his latest regulations; Who has a good grasp on the process required to conduct a good literature search, and who know how to analyze the results and communicate them in an effective and precise manner?
 In short, you need a literature search writer with experience.

-Process flow during the literature search planning and execution stage is vital, which is why it is important to choose a literature search writer who has a defined process (and can follow it), as well as someone who understands the applied methodology and can analyze results accordingly.
+Process flow during the literature search planning and execution stage is vital.
+This is why it is important to choose a literature search writer who has a defined process (and can follow it) and someone who understands the applied methodology and can analyze results accordingly.

-By hiring an organized writer with attention to detail, you will receive a beautifully crafted literature search that does not require additional edits and can be submitted directly to the notified body (and will not receive a long list of corrections from the notified body in return).
+By hiring a CER writer with attention to detail, you will receive a beautifully written literature search that does not require additional edits.

 How to find and hire a literature search writer for your Clinical Evaluation Report (CER)